 Hugh Street was a publisher.
 He traded under the name of Hugh Evelyn (London) Limited.
 Evelyn was his middle name.
 He died in 2007, our uncle with no children.
 Some months after his death this cache of his prints was discovered in storage, wrapped in waxed Kraft paper.
 All are between 50 and 60 years old.
 They had been in storage for upwards of 30 years when we found them.

 Some of these prints have been purchased by designers here and overseas.
 Some are used to create wall galleries – two can be seen here (from the fine art supplier, Etalage UK).
 There is an interesting article from 2017 about wall galleries in the New York Times.

-Back in the mid ‘50’s Hugh left the Navy to pursue a career in art.
-One day he noticed on the desk of a friend, a drawing of a railway engine: simple but expressive; detailed yet decorative.
-The drawing, by a railway expert, was part of an experiment in lithography.
-This experience ignited his decision to publish books built around images.
+Hugh left the Royal Navy to pursue a career in publishing.
+On the desk of a friend he noticed a drawing of a railway engine.
+It was simple but expressive, detailed yet decorative.
+The drawing, by an engineer, was an experiment in lithography which ignited Hugh’s decision to publish images created with such precision and accuracy.

 Hugh once said he thought the 18th Century print makers would themselves have used plates to exploit the detail and decoration the camera often underplayed had they lived in the 20th Century.
 So he adopted these ideas with artists and skilled draughtsmen who could make sensitive use of line-enclosing areas with exact colour.
 This is where chromolithography excelled.